cecymontse-delgadillo/jhu_software_concepts/module_3/README.md

 ### 3. Install Python dependencies

 This project uses the standard library only, but ensure your environment includes:

-    Python 3.8+

-    psycopg2 (for database connection if not using custom utils)

 ```bash
     pip install -r requirements.txt
 ```